veddercasyn/veddercasyn.github.io/index.md

 * Taylor Swift
 * Imagine Dragons
 * Ashe
+## Games
+I enjoy Ark Survival Evolved, it's cool to interact with dinosaurs!
+I used to enjoy Battlefield 3 and Halo Reach.
 ## Life
 I don't get to go here often, but I love it when I can!
 ![Image](https://i.imgur.com/mjK4mwz.png)